RedisLabs/redislabs-docs/content/rs/installing-upgrading/prepare-install/manage-installation-questions.md

 - **Linux swap file** - `Swap is enabled.
 Do you want to proceed?
 [Y/N]?`

-    We recommend that you [disable Linux swap]({{< relref "/rs/installing-upgrading/configuring/linux-swap.md" >}}) in the operating system configuration to give Redis Software control of the memory allocation.
+    We recommend that you [disable Linux swap]({{< relref "/rs/installing-upgrading/configuring/linux-swap.md" >}}) in the operating system configuration to give Redis Enterprise Software control of the memory allocation.

 - **Automatic OS tuning** - `Do you want to automatically tune the system for best performance [Y/N]?`

-    To allow the installation process to optimize the OS for Redis Software, answer `Y`.
+    To allow the installation process to optimize the OS for Redis Enterprise Software, answer `Y`.
     The installation process prompts you for additional information.

     The `/opt/redislabs/sbin/systune.sh` file contains details about the tuning process.

 - **Network time** - `Do you want to set up NTP time synchronization now [Y/N]?`

-    Redis Software requires that all cluster nodes have synchronized time.
+    Redis Enterprise Software requires that all cluster nodes have synchronized time.
     You can either let the installation process configure NTP or you can [configure NTP manually]({{< relref "/rs/clusters/configure/sync-clocks.md" >}}).